Ballet, Jazz/Contemporary, Hip-Hop, Leaps & Turns, Musical Theatre

 Soon after her first teaching engagement, Julie opened her first studio The Paige Conservatory of Performing Arts in Massachusetts.
 After several successful years with this studio, Julie’s love for teaching continued to grow, but her soul was missing a more creatively artistic community where she could, not only take her teaching to greater heights, but where she could consistently grow as a dancer, educator, and person.

 Lyndsi Zapata is a Portland, Oregon native, and studied dance throughout her childhood.
 In her high school years, she would spend her mornings receiving her diploma (Lincoln High School) and dance from mid-day into the evenings (Jefferson High School) as she danced with companies Jefferson Dancers II, and Urban Arts.
 Dance brought Zapata to further her training at California Institute of the Arts, where she invested in her passion for choreography.
 Her craft has also opened travel opportunities, such as studying in Seoul, South Korea (Korea National University of Arts) as well as Lucca, Italy (Dance Italia).
 After graduating from CalArts in May 2016, she started her own dance company, Siza, as a movement platform for young artists in the Los Angeles area who share complimentary interests of social and political topics.
 Additionally, she is fully trained in the nationally recognized Twinkle Star Dance Program for pre school children and loves working with children of all ages.
-She is thrilled to be joining the Inspire Dance Studio family!
+She is thrilled to teaching the Inspire Dance Studio family!

 Katie Rose Cunin